pubcontrib/snrub-integrations/README.md

 sh run.sh ~/Repos/snrub
 ```

+With the `-t` option you can limit the test cases run by test.
+The options
+supported today are `unit`, `batch`, `file`, `interactive`, and `memory`.

 Run only memory tests:
 ```shell
 sh run.sh -t memory ~/Repos/snrub
 ```

+With the `-s` option you can limit the test cases run by suite.
+See the suites
+listed in the `test/suite` repo of your local snrub GIT repo for options.

 Run only add tests:
 ```shell